 In Fullmetal Alchemist, the first important character to die is Maes Hughes, who was one of the few characters in the series with a still-living family.
 A running gag in the series was that Maes Hughes would constantly talk about his daughter, or his wife.
 This is also Lampshaded in the manga when during a flashback to the Ishvalan war, Maes Hughes gets a letter from his then-girlfriend and immediately worries that other men might be taking advantage of his absence.
 Mustang is quick to point out that in movies and novels such talks are a surefire way to get the bullet.

-And again, later in the episode, after the earlier-defeated Crimson Knight, Black Knight saves the protagonist because he's The Only One Allowed to Defeat You, the Crimson Knight, Black Knight makes the mistake of saying the exact same thing, and suffers the exact same fate via dragonfire.
+And again, later in the episode, after the earlier-defeated Crimson Knight, Black Knight saves the protagonist because he's The Only One Allowed to Defeat You, the Crimson Knight, Black Knight makes the mistake of saying the exact same thing.
+The caption "taboo words" flashes on the screen, and he is killed the next moment by dragonfire.
 Finally, in the protagonist's final confrontation with the Big Bad, the Big Bad says it too.

 It's referenced again in the very last episode of the last season, a sort of lampshading of the previous lampshading.
 Right before the big final battle, at a point where we could legitimately expect a main character to die in a non-joke scene (this being the final episode, and after some have already died earlier), Utu actually proposes to Fatina.